tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/基本操作/DELETE Bucket_intl_en.md

 ## Description

-This API (DELETE Bucket) is used to delete the specified bucket.
-The requester of this API should have write permission to the bucket.
+This API is used to delete a specified bucket.
+To make this request, you need to have the permission to write to the bucket.
-> Before deleting a bucket, please make sure that all data and incomplete multipart uploads have been cleared in the bucket; otherwise, the bucket cannot be deleted.
+>!
+Before deleting a bucket, please make sure that all the data and incomplete multipart uploads in the bucket have been deleted; otherwise, the bucket cannot be deleted.

 ## Request